Get the latest Pet Insider Tips & News

 The Most Expensive Dog Breeds

-Ever wondered what the most expensive dog breeds are around town and the price some owners are willing to spend on their furry family member?
-Pet Insurance Australia did some impressive digging to find out who tops the list of the most expensive dogs to own in 2018.
+Ever wonder what the most expensive dog breeds are around town and the price some owners are willing to spend on their furry family member?
+Pet Insurance Australia does some digging to find out who tops the list of the most expensive dogs to own in 2022.

 Like fancy cars, expensive handbags and jewellery, the type of dog breed you own is fast becoming something of a social status.
 As the ‘designer’ dog breeds market became big news back in early 2000, with many new breeds coming to light promising less allergies and better looks.